 There is one simple answer to this question: allyship.

-What this means, essentially, is that it doesn’t matter that you aren’t trans, it matters that you want to operate in solidarity with trans people so that they can feel safer and happier at work.
+What this means, essentially, is that it doesn’t matter that you aren’t trans.
+What matters is that you want to operate in solidarity with trans people so that they can feel safer and happier at work.

 When you put your pronouns in your bio, you are normalising the use of pronouns.
 You are giving people the respect they deserve by allowing them the space to be who they are.
 This means that, while you might not think you need it personally, you are making it easier for a trans or non-binary person to put their pronouns in their bio.